 5) It is also not reasonable to make hymns out of the entire Bible for the simple truth that it would become (or be replaced by) a hymnbook.
 Indeed no one purposes or has even tried to make a song out of every passage of scripture and it simply cannot be done without confusing the Word of God with a songbook.
 In the main, scriptures as a whole are meant to be read; the Psalms in particular are meant to be sung.

-6) It is all well and good to say that hymns when added to the Psalms are superior to Psalms only because they utilize more of scripture, but how can this be true when no one hymnbook in fact ever uses all of the scripture as its material for its songs?
+6) It is all well and good to say that hymns when added to the Psalms are superior to Psalms only because they utilise more of scripture, but how can this be true when no one hymnbook in fact ever uses all of the scripture as its material for its songs?
 Furthermore it should not be overlooked that though there is one Psalm book, there are many hymnbooks (many which are now defunct or have been passed over).
 Not one hymnbook has ever achieved this distinction.

 7) Modern hymns by advent (and current practice) have jettisoned much of the scripture’s teaching on certain attributes of God, such as His justice, righteousness, as well as expressions of His wrath and punishment.
-On the contrary, the Psalms contain these truths along with clear statements of God’s love, mercy and forebearance.
+On the contrary, the Psalms contain these truths along with clear statements of God’s love, mercy and forbearance.

 8) Throughout the centuries many Christian authors have noted that the Psalms are not merely another book of scripture but a compendium of scripture itself.
 The church father Athanasius wrote: “under all the circumstances of life, we shall find that these divine songs suit ourselves and meet our own souls’ need at every turn.”
 Martin Luther called the Psalms “a little Bible.”
 And John Calvin was ‘accustomed’ “to call this book ‘An Anatomy of all the Parts of the Soul;’ for there is not an emotion of which any one can be conscious that is not here represented as in a mirror.
 Or rather, the Holy Spirit has here drawn to the life all the griefs, sorrows, fears, doubts, hopes, cares, perplexities, in short, all the distracting emotions with which the minds of men are wont to be agitated.”